sfepy/sfepy/doc/tutorial.rst

     In [32]: nls_status = IndexedStruct()
     In [33]: nls = Newton({}, lin_solver=ls, status=nls_status)

-Now we are ready to create a :class:`Problem <sfepy.discrete.problem.Problem>` instance.
+Now we are ready to create a `Problem` instance.
 Note that the step above is not really necessary -- the above solvers are constructed by default.
 We did them to get the `nls_status`.

 .. sourcecode:: ipython